-The Conference of the Parties composed of the representatives of the Parties will monitor that the Convention's objectives are effectively met and its provisions implemented by the Parties.
+The Conference of the Parties composed of the representatives of the Parties will monitor effective implementation of the Convention by the Parties and make specific recommendations to that end.
+The Conference of the Parties will also consider possible amendments to the Convention.

 Each Party will need to submit a report to the Conference of the Parties due within the first two years of joining and at regular intervals thereafter, detailing the measures taken to implement the Convention.
 Parties are further encouraged to cooperate in fulfilling the aims of the Convention.
 This international cooperation may include the sharing of relevant information regarding AI and its potential to adversely or positively impact human rights, democracy and the rule of law.

-To ensure effective monitoring and implementation, each Party will need to designate one or more effective oversight mechanisms at domestic level.
+To ensure monitoring and implementation of the Convention, each Party will need to designate one or more effective oversight mechanisms at domestic level.
+At the Union level, the Commission will ensure monitoring and implementation of the Convention, in accordance with the Treaties.